binipringle/intro-to-dh/_texts/2-version-control.md

 We'll be typing our markdown into this VS Code window.
 At any time, you can save your file by pressing the control (Ctrl) and the s keys at the same time.
 Alternatively, you can click the File menu on the top left, then select Save from the dropdown menu.

-Markdown allows us to format textual features like headings, emphasis, links, and lists in a plain text file using a streamlined set of notations that humans can interpret without much training.
+Markdown allows us to format textual features like headings, emphasis, links, and lists in a plain text.
 Markdown files usually have a .md extension.

 In markdown, we insert headings with a single hash mark like this: